 Have you ever gone to bed and were suddenly awoken with a severe leg cramp?
-Night leg cramps, AKA nocturnal leg cramps, can be a nightmare if you get them.
+Nighttime leg cramps, AKA nocturnal leg cramps, can be a nightmare if you get them.

 Although night leg cramps are often referred to as “charley horses,” there is no Charley and certainly no horse causing them.
 You may wonder then what could be causing these unwelcome wake-up calls.

-“Nobody really knows the exact cause for leg cramps at night, but there are some known factors that can increase your risk,” said Joyce Lee-Iannotti, MD, a neurologist and sleep medicine specialist at Banner Health in Phoenix, AZ.
+“Nobody really knows the exact cause for leg muscle cramps at night, but there are some known factors that can increase your risk,” said Joyce Lee-Iannotti, MD, a neurologist and sleep medicine specialist with Banner Brain & Spine.

 These factors include:

 - Your age: It’s estimated that nearly 60% of those ages 50 and older report nocturnal leg cramps.

 - Pregnancy: This may occur due to weight gain and changes in circulation.